noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 In fact most implementations of parallel processing in R are versions of `apply`.

-Not every task runs better in paralle.
+Not every task runs better in parallel.
 When you run a task in parallel, your computer "dispatches" each task to a CPU core.
 This dispatching adds computational overhead.
 So, it's usually best to try to minimize the number of dispatches.
 In most cases you are going to have a small